Jocy99/My-Social-Network/README.md

 2. **Confirmation**: Confirm the deletion, as this action is usually irreversible.

 My Social Network application simplifies the process of creating, viewing, updating, and deleting posts, making it easy for you to manage your thoughts and engage with others in the social media community.
-Enjoy using the app to express yourself and connect with friends and followers!
+Enjoy using the app to express yourself and connect with friends!

 ## Deployment
 This guide will walk you through the steps to deploy the Social Network using Node.js and Express.js.
 Before starting, ensure you have the following prerequisites in place: